Workshop goals and topics

 • We will be using Breakout Rooms occasionally for ad-hoc 1-1 helper support.
 We will review this in detail together in a few minutes.

-• Zoom’s “non-verbal controls” are a useful way to interact
+• Zoom’s “Reactions” are a useful way to interact.
+You can access these from the React button.

 • Raise Hand to request clarification or ask a question.
-(Same an in-person workshop.)
+(Same as an in-person workshop.)

 • Instructors will use Green check and Red X to poll the group at checkpoints along the way.